svoop/ogn_client-ruby/README.md

 In production, you may want to rescue from these errors and ignore the message.
 You should, however, log the offending messages messages, [file a bug](#community-support) and replay them once the bug has been fixed.

-#### OGNClient::Sender
+#### OGNClient::SenderBeacon

-Senders are usually aircraft equipped with [FLARM](https://flarm.com) (anti-collision warning system) or similar devices which broadcast position data as RF beacons.
+Sender beacons are usually coming from aircraft equipped with [FLARM](https://flarm.com) (anti-collision warning system) or similar devices which broadcast position data as RF beacons.

 The data is converted into the metric system since [OGN](http://glidernet.org) is primarily made for gliders which mostly use the metric system for ground speed, climb rate and so forth.